Encompass Health (EHC) Plans Hospital to Aid Florida Footprint - NewsBreak

 4 Central Florida counties now eligible for FEMA individual assistance after Hurricane Ian

-ORLANDO, Fla. – As federal, state and local assets respond to areas hit hard by Hurricane Ian in Florida, the Federal Emergency Management Agency on Friday announced four Central Florida counties were added to a list of those eligible for FEMA Individual Assistance.
-According to a news release, individuals...
+ORLANDO, Fla. – UPDATE: Flagler, Putnam, St. Johns and Volusia counties are now eligible for individual assistance as of Saturday.
+Learn more by clicking here.
+As federal, state and local assets respond to areas hit hard by Hurricane Ian in Florida, the Federal Emergency Management Agency on Friday announced four Central Florida counties were added to a list of those eligible for FEMA Individual Assistance.

+Here’s when Central Florida counties will collect trash and debris after Hurricane Ian

+Central Fla. — As Hurricane Ian damaged homes and buildings, strong winds and heavy rain paused most trash collection.
+We broke down the current garbage collection schedules in a county-by-county list:.
+Orange County:.
+Orlando.
+The city of Orlando will begin picking up debris and trash on Friday, Sept.
+30,...

 WCJB